tspeterkim/paged-attention-minimal/README.md

 --------------------------------------------------
 Fragmented Memory: 7.23 GB (28.46%)
 ```
-Note how **~30% of the entire GPU memory becomes fragmented and unusabl**e.
+Note how **~30% of the entire GPU memory becomes fragmented and unusable.**
-Let's see how using paged-attention improves this.
+Let's see how using PagedAttention improves this.

-### Paged-Attention
+### PagedAttention

 With paged-attention, we allocate memory only when we need to when generating tokens.
 **This decreases fragmentation to <1%, and increases maximum batch size by 7X for me:**